Guide to studying Sports Science

 The second table shows the average salaries of undergraduate Sports Science students entering employment.
 The three skill levels – high, medium and low – reflect the UK's Standard Occupational Classification's major groups 1–3, 4–6 and 7–9 respectively.

 For Sports Science courses, you'll usually need at least two A Levels (or equivalent) from the following subjects: Biology, Chemistry, Mathematics, Physical Education, Physics, Psychology and Sports.

 Grades and other requirements vary between institutions.
 Always confirm the entry requirements for the particular university/course you're interested in.

 - BSc Sports Science and a modern foreign language

 - BSc Physiotherapy and Sports Science

-Examples of taught MAs and research degrees at postgraduate level include straight MAs in Sport Science, as well as master's courses in Clinical Practice for Sports Injuries, Applied Sport Physiology, Sport Nutrition, Clinical Biomechanics, and Sports and Exercise Medicine.
+Examples of taught MAs and research degrees at postgraduate level include straight MAs in Sports Science, as well as master's courses in Clinical Practice for Sports Injuries, Applied Sport Physiology, Sports Nutrition, Clinical Biomechanics, and Sports and Exercise Medicine.